abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • August 2012

-The theme we used for Upāsikā Day yesterday was brightening the mind and focusing on the ten *anussati*—the Ten Recollections: Buddha, Dhamma, Saṅgha, virtue, generosity, celestial beings, mindfulness of the body, mindfulness of death, mindfulness of breathing, and Nibbāna—peace.
+The theme we used for Upāsikā Day yesterday was brightening the mind and focusing on the ten *anussati*—the ten recollections: Buddha, Dhamma, Saṅgha, virtue, generosity, celestial beings, mindfulness of the body, mindfulness of death, mindfulness of breathing, and Nibbāna—peace.
-Several people expressed their appreciation for being taught about the Ten Recollections in that it gave them more freedom and flexibility to work with the mind.
+Several people expressed their appreciation for being taught about the ten recollections in that it gave them more freedom and flexibility to work with the mind.

 Meditation can often become mechanical or method oriented, or focus